What Is the Downside of Buying Tax Liens?

 Use our commercial mortgage calculator to compare the potential returns from direct property investment against the uncertain returns of tax lien investing.

-Fierce Competition: The Amateur's Disadvantage
+What Is Fierce Competition: The Amateur's Disadvantage?

 The tax lien investment landscape has transformed dramatically over the past decade.
 What was once a niche strategy for knowledgeable local investors has become dominated by institutional players with significant advantages.